nkabrown/bundle/2019Q1-marginal-returns.md

 Reference: pathspec entry located at `git help glossary`

 Follow-up: Make connections between pathspecs and set theory.
 Explore history of pathspecs in Unix and their relationship to file systems.

+Examples: Recently faced with a terrible situation where someone committed directory names and files names containing spaces to a git repository.
+The spaces in the directory names prevented another developer from being able to clone the repo.
+To remove directories or files with spaces from git the paths need to be surrounded by single quotes. `git rm 'path/to/directory/with/spaces /'` To remove a set of files in such a directory whose names have been amended use a pathspec `git rm 'path/with spaces/'*`.